|Heterophyllidia||Acrid tasting (emetica/rosacea, etc.)||Shrimp|

 R. versicolor - small, under birch; often purple but also shades of red, yellow or green.
 May only turn yellow a little near the bottom of the stem.
 Mild flesh but slightly acrid gills, and dark yellow spores.
 Best recognized by noting the birch trees and scratching it to see if it eventually turns yellow.

-Mild, creamy yellow to dark spored Russulas
+Other mild, creamy yellow to dark spored Russulas

-R. murrillii grp - Along with R. 'turci' (and rarely a third), matte caps that are often pruinose, usually purple, although they might be almost anything.
+R. murrillii grp - Along with R. avellaneiceps (and rarely a third), matte caps that are often pruinose, usually purple, although they might be almost anything.
 Cream spores.
 Some specimens smell like iodine in the base.

 R. zelleri ('cessans') grp - usually shiny, purple to purple-brown caps (compare to R. turci).
 Found with spruce and pine.
 Yellow spores.
 Two rare cryptic species are much like R. zelleri.